CommuniCityProject/communicity_toolbox/docs/docker.md

 ### Use an already-built Docker image

-A Toolbox image can be pulled from the CommuniCity Docker hub.
-Refer to [https://hub.docker.com/r/egracia/toolbox/tags](https://hub.docker.com/r/egracia/toolbox/tags) to get the latest version.

-Use ``docker pull`` to download the desired image.
+Use ``docker pull`` to download the image from the CommuniCity Docker hub: [https://hub.docker.com/r/egracia/toolbox/tags](https://hub.docker.com/r/egracia/toolbox/tags):

 ### Build the image from source

-The Docker image can be also built with the [Dockerfile]() provided in the Toolbox repository.
-It will install the Toolbox from the current source code.
+Build the image with the provided [Dockerfile](../Dockerfile).
 Use this method to get the latest version of the Toolbox or to install your own modified version.

 Inside the Toolbox repository, run: